Amber Balcaen

 Amber Balcaen (born March 7, 1992) is a Canadian professional stock car racing driver.
-She competes part-time in the ARCA Menards Series, driving the No. 15 Toyota Camry for Venturini Motorsports.
-She is most known for being the first Canadian woman to win in a NASCAR-sanctioned race in the United States.
+She last competed part-time in the ARCA Menards Series, driving the No. 70 Toyota Camry for Nitro Motorsports.

 Racing career

 Early career

 Balcaen began racing at ten years old, driving go-karts in several dirt tracks around North Dakota.
 At sixteen years old, she bought her first lightning sprint car and became the first female driver to win in a dirt track racing championship in Manitoba.

-Amber made her Northern Outlaw Sprint Association debut in 2014, for a full-time schedule.
-She won Rookie of the Year that season.
+Balcaen made her Northern Outlaw Sprint Association debut in 2014, for a full-time schedule.
+She won Rookie of the Year that season and became the highest finishing female in Northern Outlaw Sprint Association History.

 Chili Bowl Nationals

 Balcaen competed in the 2015 Chili Bowl Nationals.

 NASCAR Whelen All-American Series

 Balcaen got the attention of the NASCAR Drive for Diversity program and drove in the 2016 NASCAR Whelen All-American Series (now NASCAR Advance Auto Parts Weekly Series).
 That year, she made history as she became the first female Canadian driver to win a NASCAR-sanctioned race in the United States, winning at Motor Mile Speedway.
 She earned eleven top fives in her first season, giving her Rookie of the Year honors.
 She went on to win at the same track a year later, getting her second overall series win.